History

 1901

-The same Charles Bettendorf started in the construction of 5 houses of character “Art Nouveau” style in Avenue des Bains.
+The same Charles Bettendorf started to build 5 houses in the “Art Nouveau” style in the Avenue des Bains.

 1903

-Inauguration of the railway line rail “Jängelchen” link between Mondorf and Thionville.
+Inauguration of the railway line linking Mondorf to Thionville.
+This line was called “Jängelchen”.

 1907

 Construction of the synagogue.
-Consecrated September 26th, 1908 in the presence of Rabbi Fuchs, it is the symbol of the first generation of Jews settled in Mondorf.
+Consecrated on September 26, 1908 in the presence of Rabbi Fuchs, it is the symbol of the first generation of Jews settled in Mondorf-les-Bains.

 05-12 June 1910

-Aviation Week with the competition of the Aero-club of the Grand Duchy of Luxembourg in Mondorf-les-Bains.
-Newspapers estimated that more than 100.000 people (which was almost half of the country’s population) came to Mondorf during this famous week.
+Aviation Week with the Aero Club of the Grand Duchy of Luxembourg in Mondorf-les-Bains.
+Newspapers at the time estimated that more than 100,000 people (equivalent to almost half of the country’s population) came to Mondorf during that week.

 November 03, 1912